- About SHS

 A. Alcohol.
 The following behavior is prohibited:

-B. Marijuana.
+B. Cannabis.
 The following behavior is prohibited:

 C. Drugs.
 The following behavior is prohibited, where “drugs” includes but is not limited to federally controlled substances, synthetic drugs or inhalants, natural substances used for drug effects, and medication used/possessed/handled in non-prescribed manners: